e.

 • Who you are is how you coach.

-• Translating research into coaching practice.
+• Translating research into coaching practice using the NCN Practice Bridge.

 • Developing and maintaining a coaching mindset.